-The results of our auditing procedures disclosed an instance of noncompliance, which is required to be reported in accordance with OMB Circular A-133 and which is described in the accompanying schedule of findings and questioned costs item 14-01.
+The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with OMB Circular A-133 and which are described in the accompanying schedule of findings and questioned costs items 15-01 and 15-02.
 Our opinion on each major federal program is not modified with respect to this matter.

-The Fund's response to the noncompliance finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
+The Fund's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
 The Fund's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.